 Why not stay on and holiday in Morocco after the event

-You will probably feel like a well-deserved holiday having competed in the 2013 MdS; we can help tailor make a holiday to suit you.
-Please see the below for suggested itineraries and prices for extending your stay in Morocco after the event.
+You will probably feel like a well-deserved holiday having competed in the 2015 MdS; we can help tailor make a holiday to suit you.
+Please contact one of our specialist travel consultants for suggested itineraries and prices for extending your stay in Morocco after the event.